 When You Are Required to Report a Car Accident in California

 Car accidents must be reported to law enforcement officials per California Vehicle Code § 20008.
+Car accidents that occur on private property, such as parking lots, may have different reporting requirements, especially if there are no significant injuries or damages.
 Obtaining a police report is crucial as it provides essential details about the incident, which are necessary for filing insurance claims.
 Typically, the law expects you to report the accident to the California Highway Patrol (CHP) or the local police department within 24 hours if anyone is seriously injured or killed.
 Per California Vehicle Code § 16000, if the accident caused more than $1,000 in property damages or anyone was injured in any way or killed, a report must be filed with the California Department of Motor Vehicles.
 This must be done using form SR-1 within 10 days of the collision.

 Time Limits for Reporting Accidents to Insurance Companies in California